-The WJEC GCSE in Art and Design 3D design is designed to provide engaging, challenging, coherent and meaningful learning experiences through a flexible structure that supports the sequential and incremental development of creative practice.
-This rewarding and immersive programme of study broadens experience, develops imagination and technical skills, fosters creativity and promotes personal and social development.
-The focus of the specification is to nurture an enthusiasm for 3d design and, through a broad introductory foundation programme, to develop critical and practical skills that enable students to gain a holistic understanding of a range of practices and contexts in the visual arts, crafts and design fields.
+The WJEC GCSE in Art and Design is designed to provide engaging, challenging, coherent and meaningful learning experiences through a flexible structure that supports the development of creative practice.
+This course broadens experience, develops imagination and technical skills, fosters creativity, and promotes personal and social development.
+The focus of the specification is to nurture an enthusiasm for Art, Craft and Design and, through a program to develop critical, practical, and theoretical skills that enable students to gain a holistic understanding of a range of practices and contexts in the visual arts, crafts, and design fields.